Melbourne’s trains, trams and buses are an easy way to see all of the city’s best attractions, sporting venues and shopping precincts.

 To access public transport information on the go, download the free PTV app for Android and iOS!

 The PTV mobile apps allow you to view service times, use the journey planner, set your favourite stops and find myki top up locations throughout Victoria.
-The apps now include real time information for bus, tram and disruptions.
+The apps now include real time information for metropolitan trains, trams and bus.

 For more information on the apps including download links and user guides, see Mobile apps.